-Recently I worked with a couple who had their first child.
+I had the honor of working with a couple who had their first child.
 Robin and Sonja welcomed their baby girl, Leonie, into the world and embarked on a new path as parents.
 This is a transformative experience, both emotionally and physically.
-In Ayurveda the time of birth and the days after are a sacred time—a time of rest, self-care, and love.
+In Ayurveda, the time of birth and the days after are a sacred time—a time of rest, self-care, and love.

 This event offered us a good reminder that childbirth (and the pregnancy) is a significant event for the body and mind.
 How a new mother spends the weeks directly after the child arrives lays the foundation for how the family functions for many years to come.
-The Ayurvedic texts identify the first 42 days after childbirth as a period of rest, rejuvenation, and bonding.
+The Ayurvedic texts identify the first forty-two days after childbirth as a period of rest, rejuvenation, and bonding.
 Few mothers in modern culture have the time or support to implement this important practice.
-With so much change in the lives of new parents it seems inconceivable.
-But the drive to get back to “life as usual” has caused a range of physical and emotional postpartum conditions that have a negative effect on the woman and the family long term.
+With so much change in the lives of new parents, taking this time seems inconceivable.
+Regrettably, the drive to get back to “life as usual” has caused a range of physical and emotional postpartum conditions that have a negative effect on the woman and the family long-term.
 The most pernicious issue women face as a result is postpartum depression.
 Women who experience postpartum depression are often unable to bond with their child, and many experience guilt and remorse long after they have recovered.

 As a friend, mentor, and colleague, it was my honor to guide Robin and Sonja through a postpartum plan to heal from childbirth and set the family on a path of health and balance in the future.